 The famous Neiman Marcus Cookie Recipe.
 Blended oatmeal in the cookie dough is the secret ingredient that gives these cookies just a little more texture and body.

-Most of you have probably heard the urban legend of the Nieman Marcus cookie.
-I have to admit to being a Toll House Chocolate Chip Cookie girl, but when my step-mom kindly brought me a stack of her favorite recipes on her recent visit, I knew I had to finally give the Nieman Marcus cookie a try.
+Most of you have probably heard the urban legend of the $250 Neiman Marcus Cookie Recipe.
+I have to admit to being a Thick and Chewy Chocolate Chip Cookie girl, but when my step-mom kindly brought me a stack of her favorite recipes on her recent visit, I knew I had to finally give the Nieman Marcus cookie a try.

 I really liked this cookie.
 The blended oatmeal gives it a little more texture than a Toll House cookie, more like an oatmeal cookie and I’m always happy with a little extra fiber where ever I can get it.
 I prefer my cookies slightly under-baked and had to watch these closely to achieve the perfect color/texture.
 They seemed to brown very quickly at the end.

 I needed to bake 2 dozen oversized 4″ cookies, so I used a #16 scoop and only made 6 cookies at a time.
 Initially, I thought I should flatten the dough significantly so it would cook more evenly, but the first ones really spread too much, so I just flattened the top on the rest and that worked out really well.